 Associate Professor of Luso-Brazilian Studies, Undergraduate Portuguese Adviser, Co-director of UC Comparative Iberian Studies Working Group

-Associate Professor Robert Patrick Newcomb (Ph.D., Brown University) teaches Luso-Brazilian and Hispanic/Latin American literature at UC Davis.
-He is co-director of the Department of Spanish and Portuguese's undergraduate program in Portuguese language.
+Associate Professor Robert Patrick Newcomb (Ph.D., Brown University) teaches Luso-Brazilian and Hispanic/Latin American literatures at UC Davis.
+He is co-director of the Department of Spanish and Portuguese's undergraduate program in Portuguese.
 He is also founder and co-director of the UC Comparative Iberian Studies Working Group.

 His research focuses on comparative approaches to Luso-Hispanic literatures, with emphasis placed on the late 19th/early 20th centuries, on the essay, and on literary relations between writers operating in the Spanish- and Portuguese-speaking worlds.

-He is beginning work on a new research project, Across the Waves: Imagining Luso-Brazilian Community at the Turn of the Twentieth Century, which will examine efforts by writers from Brazil, Portugal, and Portuguese-speaking Africa to articulate a sense of transnational Lusophone community decades before the articulation of discourses such as "Luso-Tropicalism" and "Lusofonia."
-He is also actively translating crônicas (newspaper chronicles) and essays by Machado de Assis for eventual inclusion in an English-language anthology.
+His current manuscript projects are Across the Waves: Imagining Luso-Brazilian Community at the Turn of the Twentieth Century, which will examine efforts by writers from Brazil, Portugal, and Portuguese-speaking Africa to articulate a sense of transnational Lusophone community decades before the articulation of discourses such as "Luso-Tropicalism" and "Lusofonia," and In the Shadow of the Rock: Writing Gibraltar into the World, which is intended to be the first book-length study of Gibraltar's multilingual literary expression in Spanish, English, and llanito.

 Ph.D., Luso-Brazilian Studies, Brown University